Policy Solutions for the Pandemic

 “Getting America back to work and preventing the next pandemic requires us to look critically at state and federal regulations that create needless barriers to the delivery of medical services, or to unleashing American ingenuity.” ~ Robert Alt, president and chief executive officer, The Buckeye Institute

-Since the earliest days of the coronavirus pandemic, The Buckeye Institute has outlined immediate actions Ohio policymakers can take to ensure Ohio is ready to fight and recover from the pandemic.
+Since the earliest days of the coronavirus pandemic, The Buckeye Institute has outlined immediate actions Ohio policymakers can take to ensure Ohio is ready to fight and recover from the pandemic (see a list of Buckeye's research and recomendations).
 The recommendations focus on policies to boost Ohio’s health care system and support Ohio’s workers, small businesses, and the economy.

 Ohio has adopted many of Buckeye’s policy recommendations on how to strengthen Ohio’s health care system and provide for families and businesses facing unexpected economic hardship including: